Canon 5D Mark II vs Fujifilm X-T2

 It is notable that the X-T2 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the 5D Mark II does not provide wifi capability.

 Both cameras feature a PC Sync terminal to control professional strobe lights, which will be appreciated by studio photographers.

-Both the 5D Mark II and the X-T2 have been discontinued, but can regularly be found used on eBay.
+Both the 5D Mark II and the X-T2 have been discontinued, but can regularly be found used on ebay.
 The 5D Mark II was replaced by the Canon 5D Mark III, while the X-T2 was followed by the Fujifilm X-T3 .
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon 5D Mark II Manual (free pdf) or the online Fujifilm X-T2 Manual.
+Further information on the features and operation of the 5D Mark II and X-T2 can be found, respectively, in the Canon 5D Mark II Manual (free pdf) or the online Fujifilm X-T2 Manual.

 So how do things add up?
 Which of the two cameras – the Canon 5D Mark II or the Fujifilm X-T2 – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.